Soham-Wani/Universal-Warrior/README.md

 # Universal-Warrior

 Universal Warrior was a private Discord bot I made for the Discord server [The Dank Universe](https://discord.gg/sUPgd6TqEf) (Yep!
-That's some free advertisement.).
+That's some free advertisement).

 ## Information